Add to Cart or Ghosted? How Tinder Rewired Shopping Behavior

 So here’s the swipe-right strategy: Make it feel intuitive.
 Make it feel irresistible.
 And above all, make it feel human.

 Need a wingman?
-Neato’s got your back.
-We might not fix your dating life, but ecommerce?
+Neato helps CPG brands turn product pages into match-worthy experiences—on Amazon, DTC, and beyond.
+We might not fix your dating life, but scaling ecommerce?
 That’s our jam.

 So here’s the swipe-right strategy: Make it feel intuitive.
 Make it feel irresistible.
 And above all, make it feel human.

 Need a wingman?
-Neato’s got your back.
-We might not fix your dating life, but ecommerce?
+Neato helps CPG brands turn product pages into match-worthy experiences—on Amazon, DTC, and beyond.
+We might not fix your dating life, but scaling ecommerce?
 That’s our jam.

 LET'S TALK 👋